datumlogic/WebDev/akong/README.md

-Purity
+Akong-A Remarkable Life
 ======
-Please note that this template is not free.
+Please note that this site is based on the Purity Bootstrap template is not free.